Skip to primary navigation Skip to content Skip to footer

 Dive mask lens toothpaste rubbing tips for plastic and glass.

-This could be your best option, but you may have to apply this toothpaste method 3 or 4 times.
-All you do is rub regular white toothpaste on each lens of your dive mask.
-The toothpaste has lightly abrasive properties which help to remove the factory coating.
-Rub the toothpaste around for at least one minute.
-Before rinsing and rubbing off the toothpaste, some scuba divers firmly believe in setting your dive mask aside for at least 12 hours!
+Using toothpaste may be the best option for improving the clarity of your dive mask, but you might need to apply this method three or four times.
+Rub regular white toothpaste onto each lens of your mask.
+The toothpaste has mildly abrasive properties that help remove the factory coating.
+Make sure to rub the toothpaste for at least one minute.
+Before rinsing and wiping off the toothpaste, some scuba divers recommend setting the dive mask aside for at least 12 hours.

 When you want to remove the toothpaste from your new favorite mask, rinse your snorkeling or diving mask with warm water and baby shampoo.
 If you use regular shampoo or soap, leave no soapy residue that could later burn your eyes.

-If any excess from burning your dive mask gets onto the silicone skirt you can use a toothbrush and water to remove the discoloration.
-However, better yet rubbing some Diamond Magic on the silicone works great!
+If any excess from burning your dive mask gets onto the silicone skirt, you can use a toothbrush and water to remove the discoloration.
+Better yet, rubbing some Diamond Magic on the silicone works excellently!
 But then take it right off.
-Once your scuba diving or snorkeling mask gets thoroughly soaked and rinsed, you can happily scuba dive, snorkel, or whatever!
+Once your scuba diving or snorkeling mask is thoroughly soaked and rinsed, you can happily scuba dive, snorkel, or do whatever you like!

 But, regardless of how you fix your new dive mask from fogging, you still need to defog each lens every time you use your mask.
 We recommend you use one of the following methods before you go scuba diving or snorkeling: